Fetch By The Dodo Reviews: Coverage, Wellness Rewards, Plans, Reimbursement, Coupon, Complaints, And More

 What Does Fetch Cost?

 Fetch has no one-time fees or transaction fees.
-Your monthly premium is based on the deductible, reimbursement percentage, and annual payout options that you choose from the table below.
+Your monthly premium is based on the deductible, reimbursement rate, and annual limit payout options that you choose from the table below.

 There may be more possibilities available to you based on your circumstances, so be sure to reach out to Fetch by phone at 800-237-1123 to explore potential plan customizations.